Royal-Navy/design-system/packages/docs-site/src/library/pages/components/modal.md

 4. **Modal Footer**.
 Provides a Primary or Danger button.
 Can also house an optional Cancel button.

 ### States
-The Modal component has two states - hidden and active.
+The Modal component has two states - `hidden` and `active`.
 By default, including the Modal component in an application page won't render it.
 Triggering the component will cause it to fade in over all application content.

 ### Hierarchy & Placement
 As the Modal is a full-screen component, only one can be used at any time.
 The Modal auto-positions itself to the centre of the screen and will adjust itself based on the content provided.
 There is no need to manually size or place the Modal.